optimizely/javascript-sdk/packages/datafile-manager/README.md

 npm i @optimizely/js-sdk-datafile-manager
 ```

+## Requirements

+This package requires an ES5-compatible environment, in addition to these platform-specific requirements:

+### Browsers
+For browsers, the globals listed below are required:

+- `fetch`
+- `AbortController`

+### React Native

-For React Native, installation of peer dependency `@react-native-community/async-storage` is also required:
+For React Native, installation of peer dependency `@react-native-community/async-storage` is required:
 ```sh
 npm i @react-native-community/async-storage
 ```

-## Requirements
+### All Environments
-js-sdk-datafile-manager relies on the globals listed below:
+In all environments, the globals listed below are required:
 - `Promise`
-- `fetch` (browser only)
-- `AbortController` (browser only)

-To use js-sdk-datafile in environments where these globals aren't available, they must be polyfilled.
+To use this package in environments where required globals aren't available, such as older browsers or Node.js versions, they must be polyfilled.

 ## Usage